Angelo Antonazzo

-Angelo Antonazzo (born 2 October 1981) is an Italian footballer who plays as a defender for Hellas Taranto.
+Angelo Antonazzo (born 2 October 1981) is an Italian football official and a former defender.

 Antonazzo previously played 5 Serie D seasons, one Serie C2, one Serie C1, three Serie B before signed by A.C.
 ChievoVerona on 25 June 2008, along with Nicolas Frey.
 He deal was part of the deal that Salvatore Bruno and Michele Troiano went to Modena outright.
 He then farmed to Frosinone in join-ownership.
 He was bought back in June 2009 and loaned to Serie B side Empoli.

 On 16 August 2010 he joined Taranto on a 3-year contract.

-As of 2013 He has joined Serie B Club Reggina for the remainder of the 2012/2013 season.
+As of 2013 He has joined Serie B Club Reggina for the remainder of the 2012–13 season.